amit-saxena/exthingspace/README.md

 # exthingspace
-Verizon - ThingSpace client library for Elixir
+Verizon - ThingSpace client library for Elixir - In Works